Browser does not support script.

 Join us to celebrate individuals and organisations that have been exceptional in supporting women through the life critical stage of feeding their babies when they were born.

-The event will feature inspiring speakers, prestigious awards, a delightful 3 course meal, refreshing drinks, and networking opportunities.
+The event will feature inspiring speakers, prestigious awards, a delightful three-course meal, networking, and dancing with a DJ.

 Awards design for the 2025 Infant Feeding Awards